LISTEN!! ............................................................August 2018

 (5) "Leavin' You" is country with strong 'hook-factor' in its beat, memorable lyric and vocal melody.
 Time: 3:07

-(Quote from a listener; "I can't get that song out of my head!")
+(Quote from a listener; "I can't get that song out of my head!"
+I call that 'Hook Factor'!)

 (6) "Goin' Back To New Orleans" is a walk in the shoes of one man's need to get home after the 2005 hurricanes and see what difference his love might make.
 Time: 3:46

-(7) "She Said Good Luck" is based on Bob Dylan's reply to a reporter, words I put in the mouth of another character.
+(7) "She Said Good Luck" is based on Bob Dylan's reply to a reporter, words I put in the mouth of another character in the story.
 Time: 3:22

-(8) "She's Comin' Home With Me" is a story of a guitar player whose girlfriend is the level-headed star of his band.
+(8) "She's Comin' Home With Me" is a story of a guitar player whose girlfriend is the level-headed star of his New York City band.
 Time: 3:03

 (9) "Momma Don't Tell Me" is a fun little Travis-pickin' country tune.
 2:19